 Sometimes we make a short film simply because we’ve fallen under the spell of a story and we can’t help but share it.

-Both films below are about human beings tested by forces of nature beyond their control.
-Both stories inspired us, in entirely different ways.
+In recent years, we’ve made two short documentaries about human beings tested by natural forces beyond their control.
+Both stories inspired us, but in entirely different ways.

 Home or High Water (2019)